-- Strategic risks: these are risks arising from the uncertainty that macroeconomic and geopolitical conditions represent, in addition to characteristics inherent to the industry and markets in which the Company operates and the strategic planning and technological decisions adopted. - Financial risks: these arise from fluctuations in the markets, and include the following risk subcategories: - Market risk, which includes the following risks: - Interest rate risk: risk of fluctuations in interest rates that might give rise to changes in the Company's profit or loss and the value of its assets and liabilities. - Foreign currency risk: risk arising from fluctuations in exchange rates that have an effect on future transactions and the valuation of assets and liabilities denominated in foreign currency. - Commodity price risk: risk arising from changes in prices and market variables relating to commodities required in the businesses' supply chain. - Credit risk: this risk relates to doubtful debts, insolvency proceedings or bankruptcy or possible default on payment of quantifiable monetary obligations by counterparties to which the Company has actually granted net credit that is yet to be settled or collected. - Liquidity and financing risk: in relation to liabilities, it is the risk tied to the impossibility of performing transactions or breach of obligations arising from operating or financing activities due to a lack of funds or access to financial markets, either because of a drop in the Parent's credit rating or other reasons.
+- Strategic risks: these are risks arising from the uncertainty that macroeconomic and geopolitical conditions represent, in addition to characteristics inherent to the industry and markets in which the Company operates and the strategic planning and technological decisions adopted. - Financial risks: arising from market fluctuations (financial and commodities markets), contractual relations with third parties (customers, debtors) and counterparties related to investments in financial assets and financial liabilities (banks, investors).
+The subcategories of risks that are included are as follows: - Market risk, which includes the following risks: - Interest rate risk: risk of fluctuations in interest rates that might give rise to changes in the Company's profit or loss and the value of its assets and liabilities. - Foreign currency risk: risk arising from fluctuations in exchange rates of one currency with respect to another with a possible effect on future transactions and the valuation of assets and liabilities denominated in foreign currency - Commodity price risk: risk arising from changes in prices and market variables relating to commodities required in the businesses' supply chain. - Credit risk: this risk relates to doubtful debts, insolvency proceedings or bankruptcy or possible default on payment of quantifiable monetary obligations by counterparties to which the Company has actually granted net credit that is yet to be settled or collected. - Liquidity and financing risk: in relation to liabilities, it is the risk tied to the impossibility of performing transactions or breach of obligations arising from operating or financing activities due to a lack of funds or access to financial markets, either because of a drop in the Parent's credit rating or other reasons.
 In relation to assets, it is the risk of being unable to find at any given time parties to purchase an asset at the arm's length price or to obtain an arm's length price.